 Exciting Snow Skiing In Morocco 2 top Stations

 One project in Morocco that investors are re-considering is the opening up of a mountain resort area called Bou Iblane.
-True that there is no real resort in the area as of yet, but a road was built, along with a car park area that some travelers with 4x4s are able to access if any snow has fallen.
-The area is about 120 kilometers (80 miles) from Fez and should see a greater amount of skiers looking to get away from the sometimes crowded Mischliffen or Oukaimeden.
+While there is currently no real resort in the area, they have built a road and a car park area that allows some travelers with 4x4s to access it when there’s snowfall.
+The area, located about 120 kilometers (80 miles) from Fez, is expected to attract more skiers seeking a break from the occasionally crowded Mischliffen or Oukaimeden.
 For the adventurous, the area has slopes that reach above 3,000 meters (10,000 feet) and as it becomes more developed, what was once believed as a winter skiing resort that offered some real adventure.
 Snow Skiing In Morocco

 Oukaimeden, which is only 74 kilometers (45 miles) from Marrakesh, is the best-known, premier ski area in all of Morocco.
 The area is maintained and snowplows keep the roads clear and clean.
 The main ski months are from mid-December until around the end of March.
 Sometimes, however, snow can last until mid- or late-April.
 New ski lifts mean nearly flawless operation and the area, while new accommodation means that skiers can have a nice relaxing après-ski in a rented chalet if so desired.

 One of the most adventurous, but dangerous places to ski in Morocco is Tazaghart, which is not for the faint hearted.
 In fact, those who come to Morocco to attempt its slopes tend to be professionals who have adequate insurance coverage for repriation, beacons, GPS equipment, and loads of gear.
 Snow Skiing In Morocco